bundgaard1/Grid-Pathfinding/Readme.md

 # Grid Pathfinding

+Path finding in a grid medium using algorithms.

 ## Description

 This project is a small demo of pathfinding algorithms in a grid medium.
 The project is a work in progress and is being developed as a hobby project.
 The project is developed in C++ and uses the SFML library for the graphics.